-There are all sorts of actions that can help to revamp your health and wellness, but contrary to what the dodgy internet ads say, there is no one activity that drives instant results.
-Experts advise that a consistent routine featuring regular physical and mental activity, nutritious meals and consistent sleep is key.
+There are all actions that can help to revamp your health and wellness.
+But contrary to what you see on TikTok, there is no one activity that drives instant results.
+Experts advise that a healthy routine featuring regular physical and mental activity, nutritious meals and consistent sleep is key.

 We all need varying degrees of routine to function at our optimum, and the benefits associated with routine are embedded from a very young age.
 For children, a bedtime routine is linked to increased family functioning and improved sleep habits.
-Family routines are linked to the development of social skills and academic success, and family routines are also shown to be important for resilience during times of crisis.
+Family routines are linked to the development of social skills and academic success, as well as being shown to be important for resilience during times of crisis.

-As we age we continue to thrive on the consistency of routine.
-Structuring each day makes it easier to stick to regular exercise and nutritious eating, it also helps with mental wellness, alleviating stress and building confidence, productivity and focus.
+As we age, we continue to thrive on the consistency of routine.
+Structuring each day makes it easier to stick to regular exercise and nutritious eating.
+It also helps with mental wellness, alleviating stress, plus building confidence, productivity and focus.

 It makes sense that consistency and regularity is the key to establishing routine, but experts warn you shouldn’t beat yourself up about occasionally not sticking to the plan.
 Science suggests that occasional non-adherence to a behavior will not derail progress.